 Note: To confirm if you require an entry visa to travel to Barbados, please check the drop-down box at the bottom of this page www.immigration.gov.bb/pages/Visa_Requirements.aspx, and it will display your specific visa requirements.

 Another important consideration in your preparations is where you will stay on the island.
-Barbados is home to a wide range of hotels and accommodation, ranging from all-inclusive resorts to guesthouses, luxurious villas and hotels, to less expensive apartments and budget accommodation.
-Don’t know where to find suitable accommodation?
-We recommend you check out Accommodation Local Places and Listing to get you started.
+Barbados is home to a wide range of hotels and accommodation, ranging from all-inclusive resorts to guesthouses, luxurious villas, and hotels, to less expensive apartments and budget accommodation.

 Transportation – General Information